AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 We will use Zoom breakout rooms in the following capacities during training:

 * To provide 1:1 help during instruction as needed.
-* To provide 1:1 help during consultation days when screensharing is necessary.
 * _Optionally_ to group participants on consultation days who are working on similar tasks or the same exercise notebooks.

 ### Asking for 1:1 help during instruction